In the Northern Hemisphere, the summer solstice has a history of stirring libidos, and it’s no wonder.

 “In my village, the older women always seem to come up with the dirtiest rhymes,” says Eleni Fanariotou, who has filmed the custom.
 Later in the day, the sexes mingle and take turns jumping over a bonfire.
 Anyone who succeeds in jumping over the flames three times is meant to have a wish granted.
 Fanariotou says the festival often results in coupling.

 “It’s a good time to meet someone, because all the young people in the village go, and it’s a good opportunity to socialize.
 Plus, all the men like to show off, and make the biggest fire they can to jump through.”

 In Eastern Europe, solstice celebrations fall on Ivan Kupala Day – a holiday with romantic connotations for many Slavs (“kupala” is derived from the same word as “cupid”).
-In 2020, Ivan Kupala Day starts on the evening of July 6 and ends of the evening of July 7.

 According to Polish folklore, the man and woman in question would become a couple.
 Bonfires are also a large feature of the holiday, and it’s tradition for a couple to leap through the flames together while holding hands – if they don’t let go, it is said their love will last.

 One of the largest solstice celebrations in the world, though, takes place at Stonehenge, in England, where thousands gather each year to bring in the summer season.
 While for many the event is an excuse to party in the lead up to the Glastonbury Festival, there is also a strong contingent of pagans and neo-druids who treat the day like the ultimate marriage ceremony.

 “All druid rituals have an element of fertility, and the solstice is no exception,” says King Arthur Pendragon, a senior archdruid.
 “We celebrate the union of the male and female deities – the Sun and the Earth – on the longest day of the year.”